victoriadeyemi/Console-Finances/README.md

 # console-finances
 Console finances Javascript

-Declared variables to provide answer to the questions in the challenge.
+Declared variables to provide answers to the questions in the challenge.
 --The total number of months included in the dataset.
 --The net total amount of Profit/Losses over the entire period.
 --The average of the changes in Profit/Losses over the entire period.